JoeyParshley/odin-todoList/APPROACH.md

 This section is used to track the work done on this project.
 I started it when I was mostyly finished with the UI.
 It is in reverse chornologocal order and its purpose is to track my work and thoughts so i can track my work an thoughts.

+#### 12APR2025

+-   [ ] Create Tags object in Local Storage
+-   [ ] Add Checklists to todos
+-   [ ] Add type ahead control to add Tag to Todo details Tags list
+-   [ ] Add hover control to remove Tag from Todo details Tags list
+-   [ ] Add date selector for due date
+-   [ ] Add selector for priority
+-   [ ] Add way to save Tags to Local storage as their own entity
+-   [ ] Consolidate Edit/add todo details code is in two places (index and showTodoDetails)

+---

 #### 11APR2025

 -   [x] Implement Add Project Button